mbalcilar/mFilter/README.md

 # mFilter

-The package implements several time series filters useful for smoothing and extracting trend and cyclical components of a time series.
+The mFilter package implements several time series filters useful for smoothing and extracting trend and cyclical components of a time series.
 The routines are commonly used in economics and finance, however they should also be interest to other areas.
 Currently, Christiano-Fitzgerald, Baxter-King, Hodrick-Prescott, Butterworth, and trigonometric regression filters are included in the package.

 ## Installation